-If each of the variables in V takes on B values, finding the tree T has complexity $O(M^2B^2)$ for the mutual information calculations and $O(M^2)$ for finding the minimum spanning tree, totaling $O(M^2B^2)$.
-(Meilă (1999) proposed a faster version of the Chow-Liu algorithm for sparse high-dimensional data.)
-In practice, P is often an empirical distribution on the data, so that the calculation of pairwise counts of variables (used in calculating mutual information) has complexity $O(TM^2B^2)$ where T is the number of vectors in the data.
-The advantages of Chow-Liu trees include (a) the existence of a simple algorithm for finding the optimal tree, (b) the parsimonious nature of the model (the number of parameters is linear in the dimensionality of the space), and (c) the tree structure T can have a simple intuitive interpretation.
-While there are other algorithms that retain the idea of a tree-structured distribution, while allowing for more complex dependencies (e.g., thin junction trees, Bach and Jordan 2002), these algorithms have higher time complexity than the original Chow-Liu algorithm and do not guarantee optimality within the model class for the structure that is learned.
-Thus, in the results in this paper we focus on Chow-Liu trees under the assumption that they are a generally useful modeling technique.
+The advantages of Chow-Liu trees include (a) the existence of a simple algorithm for finding the optimal tree 1, (b) the parsimonious nature of the model (the number of parameters is linear in dimensionality of the space), and (c) the resulting tree structure T often has a simple intuitive interpretation.
+While there are other algorithms that retain the idea of a tree-structured distribution, while allowing for more complex dependencies (e.g., thin junction trees, Bach and Jordan 2002), these algorithms have higher time complexity than the original Chow-Liu algorithm and do not guarantee optimality of the structure that is learned.
+Thus, in the results in this paper we focus on Chow-Liu trees under the assumption that they are a generally useful modeling technique in the context of multivariate time dependent data.